 GCA wants to protect all our students from emotionally upsetting situations.
 In order to maintain a safe and secure environment within the school, all custody disputes must be addressed outside of the school.
-A Parental Custody Information Sheet must be completed at the time of applying for admission with supporting documents.
+Updated Official Court/Custodial documents must be provided to the school.